 The three Ps: Practice, Patience and Perseverance

-As mentioned above the three Ps of wildlife watching come into play as much with whale watching as as they do with other types of wildlife watching — perhaps more so.
+As mentioned above the three Ps of wildlife watching come into play as much with whale watching as they do with other types of wildlife watching — perhaps more so.
 You will spend long hours watching a seemingly empty sea.
 At first you will be distracted by every stray ripple and errant wave, convinced there’s an elusive cetacean just beneath the surface.
-But in time you’ll learn to recognise the false positives for what they are, will get better at reading the subtle cues and will start to see more cetaceans.
+But in time, you’ll learn to recognise the false positives for what they are, will get better at reading the subtle cues and will start to see more cetaceans.
 So don’t get disheartened — stay at it and you’ll soon reap dividends.

 Responsible whale watching on the water

-While whale watching from shore has many benefits, and has no impact on the animals, for unforgettable close encounters with these iconic marine mammals there’s no substitute for heading out to sea on a boat.
+While whale watching from shore has many benefits, and has no impact on the animals, for unforgettable close encounters with these iconic marine mammals, there’s no substitute for heading out to sea on a boat.
 It’s important to remember that as soon as you venture out on the water there’s potential to have significant negative impact on cetaceans.
 Always put the welfare of the animals first.

 Encounters with whales and dolphins from your own vessel

-The proximity of whales, dolphins and porpoise to the shore here in Ireland means that its entirely possible to encounter a variety species whilst out on the water in your own craft — be that a kayak or paddle-board, a sailing dingy, a motor cruiser, a sailing yacht or other recreational craft.
+The proximity of whales, dolphins and porpoise to the shore here in Ireland means that its entirely possible to encounter a variety of species whilst out on the water in your own craft — be that a kayak or paddle-board, a sailing dingy, a motor cruiser, a sailing yacht or other recreational craft.

 While it’s exciting and exhilarating to see whales and dolphins at sea, it’s imperative that during such encounters you always put the animal’s first.
 While there is no universally accepted code of practice for whale watching, following sensible guidelines will ensure you can enjoy your encounter while minimising impact on the animals.